Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 <figcaption>A landscape shot from the day.
 It was foggy in parts.</figcaption>
 </figure>

-After exploring the town for a bit, I returned to the convent to attend a so-called pilgrim meeting they were hosting.
-The other pilgrims and I were joined by 3 nuns.
+After exploring the town for a bit, I returned to the convent to attend a so-called pilgrim meeting, hosted by 3 nuns.
 We introduced ourselves, and the nuns explained the purpose of the convent-albergue.
-The convent was founded in the 17th century, and in ~2016 began offering services as a pilgrim hostel.
-They were currently employing 8 immigrant workers (asylum seekers?) at the albergue, to help them integrate in the community.
-We took turns doing readings from a booklet and did a bit of singing.
+The convent was founded in the 17th century, and in ~2016 began offering accommodation to pilgrims.
+They were currently employing 8 immigrant workers (asylum seekers?) at the albergue, to help them integrate into the community.
+We took turns doing readings from a booklet, and did a bit of singing.
 I'm not religious, but it was an interesting experience nonetheless.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231013_153048.jpg') }}"